eohjelle/quereada/README.md

 The easiest way to configure Quereada is through the UI.
 Click the **+** button to:

 - Add RSS sources (with auto-discovery from website URLs)
-- Create queries with filters
+- Create simple queries with filters (good enough for most purposes but not maximally expressive)
 - Generate AI digests
 - Compose feeds from blocks